segersniels/slackdo/README.md

 slackdo configure trello
 ```

-Now that this has been configured SlackDO will send your items to Trello as well using the same command.
+Now that this has been configured SlackDO will send your items to Trello everytime you use the command:

 ```
 slackdo task